David the Invincible

 He was active in Alexandria in Byzantine Egypt, known as an expert in Aristotle's Physics.

 He supposedly received the byname "invincible" for his exceptional oratory and argumentative skills.
-David is said to have returned to his native Armenia later in life, where he was active as a teacher, but he was persecuted by the church and ultimately died in exile in Haghbat.
+David is said to have returned to his native Armenia later in life, where he was active as a teacher, but he came into conflict with the Armenian church and ultimately died in exile in Haghbat.